sunmoumou1/torch_dct_expand_to_rectangle/README.md

 X[N - k] = \overline{X[k]}.
 $$

 <span style="background:#fff88f">Conjugate symmetry implies that the first half of the frequency domain contains all the information, while the second half is a mirror image of the first half.
-This property allows us to compute only the first half of the frequency data (i.e., from \( k = 0 \) to \( \frac{N}{2} \)) and then use symmetry to reconstruct the complete signal.</span>
+This property allows us to compute only the first half of the frequency data (i.e., from $k = 0$ to $\frac{N}{2}$) and then use symmetry to reconstruct the complete signal.</span>

 Using conjugate symmetry, the inverse Fourier transform formula can be split into the symmetric first half and the second half: